-A lot of people in the personal growth arena make it look like their live’s started as a bowl of cherries– and then just got better and better.
-But when you read a little about any of them, you’ll find that they, like everyone else, had to overcome a number of barriers to personal growth.
+The thing is, when you read a little about any of them, you’ll find that they, like everyone else, had to overcome a number of challenges and personal growth barriers to attain success.

 Some of the biggest luminaries in the personal development field–folks like Jack Canfield, Lisa Nichols, Tony Robbins and many more–began on their road to happiness, health, success and abundance by first overcoming lots of obstacles.

 5 of the most common barriers to personal growth and how to get past them